iuri/iurix/README.md

 The content-item module guaratees that content (i.e. messages) are reliable, scalable and maintenable.

-The image bellow describes a horizontal archciteture of the system.
+#### Horizontal Architecture

 For example, it's possible to scale the message system installed in a clustered environment where the servers can supply the absence of one of the nodes.
 A proxy balances the traffic to the apllication.
 NGINX covers this task beautifully.

+The image bellow describes a horizontal archciteture of the system.

 ![alt Horizontal Architecture](https://www.iurix.com/resources/images/horz-arch.png)